Saint Louis Science Fiction & Fantasy Short Film Festival

 - Films must be easily categorized as science-fiction or fantasy.

-- Run a maximum of five minutes, including credits (no minimum running time).
+- Films must run a maximum of five minutes, including credits (no minimum running time).

-- Contain no profane language or offensive imagery; if CSL and the Saint Louis Science Center deem a work inappropriate for viewing by audiences of all ages, it will be eliminated from consideration.
+- Films must contain no profane language or offensive imagery; if CSL and the Saint Louis Science Center deem a work inappropriate for viewing by audiences of all ages, it will be eliminated from consideration.

 - All conceivable approaches – including experimental, narrative, and animated– are acceptable.
 The shorts can be shot in any film or video format, in either color or black-and-white.